 Do you remember the time you first started trading the Bitcoin?
 After you have been trading for many years, it is easy to forget the confusion, roadblocks, and dilemmas that you faced as a newbie.
 A beginner is likely to be overwhelmed with new terms like blockchain or private keys, and he may not be able to get enough clarity about certain Bitcoin facts.
 Here are some of the common Bitcoin myths that you should clarify for a newcomer:

 - To start with, as a newcomer, you are told that the Bitcoin is completely anonymous.
 But the real truth is that neither the Bitcoin or BTC nor the Bitcoin Cash or BCH that emerged in 2017 out of a hard fork are anonymous.
 It is possible to see all Bitcoin transactions using any analysis software or block explorer tool.
 The advantage that Bitcoin transactions give is immutability, which means that once records are verified and added to the blockchain, they cannot be tampered with.
 In Bitcoins, you will not find the identities of the sender or recipient; you can however see the Bitcoin address and know the amount involved in a transaction.
+A huge number of transactions happen through automated trading apps as well; visit bitcoinprime.io to learn more about how they operate.

 - The Bitcoin is based on thin air, as US President Trump had argued.
 This myth is challenged by the fact that any economic entity is actually based on speculations.
 Value is always subjective and the market is free to add value to what it wants and how it wants.
 Bitcoin’s faster transactions, lower transaction fees, and decentralization have made people give it value.
 Unlike traditional money that is issued by governments, there is no devaluation in Bitcoins because Bitcoin has a finite supply of 21 million coins.